willurmston/Tone.Editor/README.md

 * Click 🎹 at the top of the panel to show & hide the keyboard
 * Use the `z` and `x` keys to change octaves

+### Pro Tips™
+* Drag the edge of the panel to show more

 ### Attribution
 Thanks to the author of Tone.js, [Yotam Mann](https://github.com/tambien), and the authors of [NexusUI](https://github.com/lsu-emdm/nexusUI/).

+### Known bugs (tested with Tone.js r10)
+* In the Transport component, changing the BPM doesn't update the loop points if they are in notation format
+* Resizing the panel is kinda finicky
+* ToneEditor.js has to be linked to in the **body** of your HTML